8am Payment Solution User Guide

 The businesses and activities identified in the 8am Prohibited Businesses List, which 8am may update from time to time without notice, are prohibited; provided, however, if you are a customer of 8am MyCase and your processor is WorldPay, LLC, the businesses and activities identified under the section titled “Prohibited Activities” of the 8am MyCase Payment Terms are prohibited.

-2. ACH RULES
+2. ACH PAYMENTS AND RULES

 The ACH network is controlled and managed by the National Automated Clearinghouse Association (NACHA) and its member organizations.
 When submitting Payments over the ACH network, you are required to comply with the NACHA Operating Rules.
 NACHA may amend the NACHA Operating Rules at any time, and we may amend this Agreement or make changes to the Payment Processing Services as necessary to comply with the NACHA Operating Rules.